 He has performed with numerous ensembles as featured soloist, including the Piedmont Symphony Orchestra, the Mason Symphony Orchestra, and the Mason Wind Symphony.
 Additionally, he has appeared as both conductor and soloist with his own orchestra.
 He has also received sponsorship for concerts from other major groups, including the Ocala Symphony Orchestra and the Washington Metropolitan Philharmonic.
-Performance venues have included the Lyceum, Alexandria, VA, the Musikschule Sterzing, Italy, the Thomas Center, Gainesville, FL, West Virginia State University, Florida State University, the University of Florida, and the Embassy of Turkey to the United States in Washington, DC.
+Performance venues have included the Lyceum, Alexandria, VA, the Musikschule Sterzing, Italy, the Thomas Center, Gainesville, FL, West Virginia State University, Florida State University, the University of Florida, the Embassy of Turkey to the United States in Washington, DC, and Carnegie Hall, NYC.

 Mark has joined many artists on the concert stage, including John Aler, Marlisa Woods, Vasilisa Berzhanskaya, Jamie Reimer, Jan et Hopkins, and Eric Tucker.
 He also maintains a constant performance schedule in the “Father and Son” duo with his father, Dr. Arnold Irchai, who is the former principal bassoonist of the Moscow Philharmonic.
 Together, they perform chamber music for bassoon and piano that includes Isaac Mikhnovsky’s Sonata for Bassoon and Piano (1978), written for and premiered by Dr. Arnold Irchai.